This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 How to File a Cerebral Palsy Medical Malpractice Lawsuit in Mississippi

 - Know the statute of limitations.
-In Mississippi, you have two years from negligent medical mistakes to file a lawsuit.
+You have two years from negligent medical mistakes in Mississippi to file a lawsuit.
 Exceptions are for instances in which you didn’t know about the errors before then.
 In these cases, you have two years from when you discovered the negligence to file.
 If you use this exception, you cannot submit your claim after seven years from the actual incident.

 - Discuss damages with your lawyer.
 It’s important to manage your expectations when it comes to how much compensation you can get in a medical malpractice case.
 The state caps non-economic damages so that the amount you can get for things like loss of independence is limited.
 However, you are not limited to economic costs, so provide your lawyer with information about all relevant expenses so they can determine a reasonable number.

 - File a complaint and certificate of merit.
 A complaint, which is the document that outlines the incident and your allegations, is the basis of a lawsuit.
 In Mississippi, this must be accompanied by a certificate of merit.
-Qualified medical experts and state must sign this document and indicate that your case has value.
+Qualified medical experts must sign this document to indicate that your case has value.

 - Negotiate a fair settlement.
 With the complaint filed along with the certificate of merit, both sides will investigate the incident and build cases.
 Most defendants will be willing to then enter into settlement negotiations.
 Let your lawyer have all the information needed to make your case and get you a fair amount of compensation.

 - Go to court if necessary.
 If negotiations fail, you can take your lawsuit to court.
-Here, both sides present evidence and expert witnesses to prove or disprove medical negligence.
-It is up to the jury to make a final decision and award any damages.
+Both sides present evidence and expert witnesses to prove or disprove medical negligence.
+It is up to the jury to decide and award any damages.